-You should address these issues by doing a careful review of your communications with scheduled clients, pinpointing what information may be missing, and finding ways to better communicate those details in advance of their arrival.
+You should address these issues by carefully reviewing your communications with scheduled clients, pinpointing what information may be missing, and finding ways to communicate those details before their arrival.

-Make use of a tool like Apptoto to customize SMS reminders and messaging so your correspondence fits the needs of your clients perfectly.
+Use a tool like Apptoto to customize SMS reminders and messaging for your practice so your correspondence fits your clients’ needs perfectly.

 4. “Permission” to miss appointments